bananemure/NGS_Script/Nettoyeur/README.md

 -----------
 **NETTOYEUR** is a customizable pre-processing software for NGS (Next Generation Sequencing) biological data.
 It makes use of
-- prinseq to generate statistics and quality data of sequences;
+- [prinseq][prinseq] to generate statistics and quality data of sequences;
-- CD-HIT-454 to remove exact or almost exact duplicates sequences;
+- [CD-HIT-454][cdhit] to remove exact or almost exact duplicates sequences;
-- tagcleaner to compute and predict the presence of an adaptor at 5’and to remove the adaptor when necessary;
+- [tagcleaner][tagcleaner] to compute and predict the presence of an adaptor at 5’and to remove the adaptor when necessary;
-- seqtrimnext to clean (eliminates low quality regions, remove 3’ adaptor, filter sequences for low size, remove undeterminations, and filter sequences with contaminants) sequences.
+- [seqtrimnext][seqtrimnext] to clean (eliminates low quality regions, remove 3’ adaptor, filter sequences for low size, remove undeterminations, and filter sequences with contaminants) sequences.
 It is specially suited for 454/Roche (normal and paired-end) and Illumina datasets, although it might be easily adapted to any other situation.